 People who tend to be more “bulky” generally have reduced ROM, and injured muscles and connective tissues can thicken, reducing elasticity and flexibility.
 Fortunately, flexibility can be improved through stretching exercises.
 Flexibility is an important part of rehabilitation and general conditioning, yet it is often overlooked.
 There are many benefits to maintaining good flexibility, including reducing the risk of injury, reducing pain levels, improving posture and balance, greater strength, better physical performance, and a better mood.
 Strength training is another important component of rehabilitation.
 This type of exercise involves using resistance to induce muscle contraction.

+This increases strength, anaerobic endurance (a short duration of activity without oxygen), skeletal muscle size, and bone density.
+Coordination is also an important part of rehabilitation.
 Coordination can be defined as the ability to execute smooth, precise and controlled movements by using the right muscles at the right time with the right intensity to achieve the desired action.
 Coordination is considered good when the movement is done with the right speed, distance, direction, time, and muscle tension.
-The first stage of recovery is to minimize the additional damage and let the body begin the healing process.
+The first stage of recovery is to minimize additional damage and let the body begin the healing process.
 The body's first reaction to injury is inflammation and pain.

-Rather, rehabilitation is a fundamental health service for anyone with an acute or chronic condition, disability, or injury that limits functioning and, as such, should be available to anyone in need.
-Providing the patient with a program to keep the uninvolved areas in optimal condition, rather than just rehabilitating the injured area, will help to better prepare the patient physically and psychologically for when the injured area is fully rehabilitated.
-Rehabilitation is an important part of universal health coverage and is a key strategy to achieve Sustainable Development Goal 3: “Ensure healthy lives and promote well-being for all at all ages.”. .
+Providing patients with a program that keeps uninvolved areas in optimal condition will help them physically and psychologically when their injured area has been fully rehabilitated.
+Rehabilitation is an important part of universal health coverage and achieving Sustainable Development Goal 3: “Ensure healthy lives and promote well-being for all at all ages”.""